OkothTony/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11. script that converts a number from base 2 to base 10.
 The number in base 2 is stored in the environment variable BINARY
 12. script that prints all possible combinations of two letters, except oo.
 13. script that prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.
+14. script that converts a number from base 10 to base 16
+15. script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.
+16. script that prints every other line from the input, starting with the first line.
+17. shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result WATER is in base water, STIR is in base stir, The result should be in base bestchol